Asbestos and Factory Workers

-Factory workers often encountered asbestos on the job and risked harmful exposure.
-Numerous factories in the U.S. and across the world used asbestos in products, machinery, and equipment.
+Factory workers faced high risks of asbestos exposure until the 1980s, when widespread use of asbestos stopped.
+Many factories used asbestos in products, machinery, equipment, and building materials.
 Mesothelioma lawsuits filed by former factory workers are still ongoing today.

 FREE Financial Compensation Packet